MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 According to the [OER rule](https://student.uva.nl/onderwerpen/onderwijs-en-examenregelingen-oer), you need to get at least 5.5 in the final score (i.e., the weighted sum of the scores of two exams) to pass the course.
 After each exam, the teaching team will grade the exam and release the grades within 20 working days.
 After the grade is released, we will announce on Canvas how students can inspect their exam results.

+### Exams

+Exam instructions and materials will all be in English.

 The mid-term and final exams are based on coding questions (and may also contain multiple-choice questions), which are designed to test your knowledge in different parts of the data science pipeline.
 We will provide Jupyter notebooks during the exams with instructions.